 - Be alert for changes in the weather and be prepared to act quickly.

-- Means that a tornado has been sighted.
-If the warning is near your area, seek shelter immediately.
+- If the warning is near your area, seek shelter immediately.

 - Do not take time to close windows or find flashlights.
 See shelter in the building you are currently in.

 - Wait for an all-clear signal before leaving your shelter.
 Do not assume that the tornado is past because the sirens have stopped sounding.